cemysf/cemysf.github.io/cv.md

 ### Deep learning based people counting using 60-GHz FMCW radar sensor
 #### M.Sc.
 Graduation Project

-This project is about detecting number of persons in a room environment using an FMCW **radar sensor**.
-Main goal is to apply novel **deep learning** techniques for better **signal processing** pipelines.
+This project is about detecting number of persons on indoor scenarios using an FMCW **radar sensor**.
+I had a range of responsibilites, such as:

-{: .box-warning}
-still in progress, more to come soon..
+- Implementing **signal processing** as radar data processing
+- Applying novel **deep learning** architectures and loss functions for the problem
+- Exploring/implementing novel **sensor fusion** architectures with radar and camera data

 ---